RaphaelItotia/Simple_Linear_Regression/README.md

 Concludes that the model is applicable.

-Having a positive coefficient of **135.78767123**, this means that as the area of house increase by one square feet, the predicted price of house increases approximately by $135.79
+Having a positive _coefficient_ of **135.78767123**, means that as the area of house increase by one square feet, the predicted price of house increases approximately by $135.79

+Having an _intercept_ of **180616.43835616432**, means that when the area of the house is 0, the predicted price of house is approximately $180616.44

+- In practical terms, this might not make sense, as a house with an area of zero square feet does not exist.
+However, the intercept is crucial for the mathematical formulation of the regression line.